ngcfells/battletech-tools_OLD_FORK_RIP_Jeff/README.md

 [cam-smith](https://github.com/cam-smith), fixes for formation bonuses and aero damages

-[NGCFells] (https://github.com/ngcfells), Lore Review, updates to Data for completeness, additions to functionality for imports and exports.
+[NGCFells](https://github.com/ngcfells), Lore Review, updates to Data for completeness, additions to functionality for imports and exports.
 Focusing on standard Tabletop.